Linda Crampton is a writer who lives in Greater Vancouver. She enjoys walking and likes to take photographs of her discoveries.

 Creation of the Sanctuary in Hastings Park

-The PNE and Playland are located in Hastings Park beside busy main roads.
-Near the roads are many houses.
-A few years ago, the neighbourhood banded together to protest the loss of their green area in Hastings Park due to the presence of both the PNE and Playland.
+Hastings Park is located beside busy roads.
+Many houses are located in the neighbourhoods near the roads.
+A few years ago, the neighbours banded together to protest the loss of their green area in Hastings Park due to the presence of the PNE and the amusement park.
 These facilities had been in the park for many years but had expanded over time.

 Another thing that annoyed the neighbourhood was the huge parking problem each year during the fair.
 Parking on the PNE grounds is limited and expensive, so people tend to park on the side roads beside the houses.

-The protest became so intense that for a while it looked as though the PNE was going to have to find new premises.
-Eventually a compromise was reached.
-The PNE stayed where it was, but a green area known as the Sanctuary was created in Hastings Park.
+The protest became so intense that for a while it looked as though the fair was going to have to find new premises.
+Eventually, a compromise was reached.
+The fair site stayed where it was, but a green area known as the Sanctuary was created in Hastings Park.
 This is a lovely place filled with trees, a pond, walking trails, bridges, and benches.
 The pond was created when a stream that had travelled in a culvert for fifty years was uncovered.
 In addition, the side roads closest to the PNE are now no-parking zones (except for the home owners).

-The Sanctuary, the Momiji Japanese Garden, and the Italian Gardens
+The Sanctuary, the Momiji Japanese Garden, and the Italian Garden

-Three lovely parks are located right beside the fairground.
+Three smaller but lovely parks are located in Hastings Park right beside the fairground.
 The Sanctuary is a pleasant and peaceful place for PNE visitors.
 Many people stroll through the park during their time at the fair.
 It's surprising how much the trees deaden the screams and other sounds from Playland.
 It's nice to rest in the Sanctuary and watch for birds before returning to the activity in the fair or the amusement park.

 The Momiji Japanese Garden is a small but significant garden near the Sanctuary.
 Its significance is due to two factors.
 It commemorates the very sad internment of Japanese Canadians in Hastings Park during the second world war.
-The establishment of the garden was also one of the first events in the "greening" of the park.
+In addition, the establishment of the garden was also one of the first events in the "greening" of the park.
 The word "Momiji" means "maple".

-Another pleasant place for fair visitors to rest is an area known as the Italian Gardens (or the Italian Garden).
-The area is often referred to in the plural due to the different sections of the garden.
+Another pleasant place for fair visitors to rest is an area known as the Italian Garden (or the Italian Gardens).
+The area is sometimes referred to in the plural due to the different sections of the garden.
 It's a beautiful area with flowers, fountains, walkways, and sculptures representing characters from Italian operas.
-It's located next to a small hill that serves as a viewing platform for outdoor stage performances.
+It's located next to a small hill that serves as a viewing platform for outdoor stage performances during the fair.
+A playground for children is located on one side of the garden and areas for sports on the other.

 The Greening of Hastings Park

 A stream that was hidden for sixty years has been uncovered to create Creekway Park.
 This park and its greenway connects Hastings Park with New Brighton Park, which borders Burrard Inlet.
 The inlet is located near the north end of Hastings Park.
 It's the blue area in the map above.
-The creek greenway allows pedestrians and cyclists to reach the inlet without having to cross busy roads.
+The creek greenway allows pedestrians and cyclists to reach the inlet safely.

 The increased greening of Hastings Park and the area to the north should make many local residents very happy.
-The plan will hopefully allow the PNE, Playland, and nature to exist peacefully beside each other.
+The plan will hopefully allow the PNE, Playland, and nature to exist peacefully beside each other for many years to come.

 © 2013 Linda Crampton